Efficient parameter sampling for Markov jump processes: Bayesian modeling and inference for MJPs

-For known parameters, the efficiency of the Rao-Teh algorithm has been established, both empirically~\cite{RaoTeh13} and theoretically~\cite{miasojedow2017}.
-In practice, the parameters are typically unknown: often, these are of primary interest when studying a dynamical system.
-A Bayesian approach places a prior $p(\theta)$ over these, and the resulting posterior $P(\theta|X)$ is typically approximated with samples drawn by Gibbs sampling.
-In particular, for an arbitrary initialization of path and parameters, one repeats the two steps from algorithm~\ref{alg:MJP_gibbs}:
+For fixed parameters $\theta$, the efficiency of the Rao-Teh algorithm has been established, both empirically~\citep{RaoTeh13} and theoretically~\citep{miasojedow2017}.
+In practice, the parameters are typically unknown, and often, these are of primary interest.
+One then has to characterize the complete posterior $P(\theta, s_0, S, T|X)$ of the Bayesian model of equation~\eqref{eq:bayes_model}.
+This is typically carried out by incorporating the previous algorithm into a Gibbs sampler that targets the joint $P(\theta, s_0, S, T|X)$ by conditionally simulating $(s_0, S, T)$ given $\theta$ and then $\theta$ given $(s_0, S, T)$.
+Algorithm~\ref{alg:MJP_gibbs}~\citep[see also][]{RaoTeh13} outlines this: